Education

 Come join us for movie night the 4th Wednesday of each month after WND in the choir room.
 We will watch the film series, A Hidden Wholeness featuring Parker Palmer on practicing hospitality, grace, and hope in divided times.

-Our next film, on March 26th, Habits of Hope, shares how cultivating habits of the heart fosters resilience and strengthens the fabric of community.
+Our next film, on March 26th, Habits of Hope, shares how cultivating habits of the heart fosters resilience and strengthens the fabric of community to build a world rooted in love, courage, and justice.

 Format is 5 minutes of silent centering prayer followed by a 10- to 15-minute film segment, 5 minutes of reflective contemplation, then small group discussion.
 Total time is 1 hour.
 Hope to see you!